-Here is a short video to help you learn the HDC-F2L-CL stitch if you’d like to see it done before you get started:
+Here is a short video to help you learn the HDC front two loop Cluster stitch if you’d like to see it done before you get started:

 (You can also view the video on YouTube if you have trouble getting it to load.)

-SC in the next stitch, working in the front two loops only, then work another HDC-F2L-CL.
-Continue across the row, alternating front two loop SC and HDC-F2L-CL.
+Row 3: In the first stitch of the row below, work 1 HDC Cluster in the front two loops only.
+SC in the next stitch, working in the front two loops only, then work another HDC Cluster in front two loops only.
+Continue across the row, alternating front two loop SC and HDC Cluster.
 When you reach the end of the row, chain 2 and turn.

 When you finish the last row, you can either tie off and leave a long tail to sew the two sides of the scarf together with a tapestry needle, or you can slip stitch the two sides together.

 If you decide to slip stitch them together, then you’ll want to make sure that the backside of the scarf is facing outward so that you can turn it inside out after you’re finished and the thicker seam will be on the inside.